enpleinair23/monetuk/src/data/returnpolicy/returnpolicy.md

 We will replace the item at no additional cost to you or provide a full refund, including shipping charges.'

 TitleSeven: 'Contact Information'
-DescriptionSeven: 'If you have any questions or concerns about our return policy, please contact our customer service team at [Customer Service Email/Phone Number].'
+DescriptionSeven: 'If you have any questions or concerns about our return policy, please contact our customer service team at contact@monetuk.com.'

 DescriptionEight: 'By initiating a return, you acknowledge that you have read, understood, and agree to abide by the terms outlined in this Return Policy.
 We reserve the right to refuse any returns that do not meet the eligibility criteria stated above.'
 ---